You, your parent(s), or guardian(s) have worked as a migrant or seasonal farm worker for at least 75 days out of the last 24 months.

 Have a high school diploma or GED Complete the Crowder College Application and meet the minimum requirements for admission to Crowder College.

 Yes, students that are accepted into the Crowder College CAMP program must have a resident card and a social security number.

 Call 417-455-5654 to schedule an appointment.

 Yes, Crowder College offers dormitory living.
-The dorms are suites, divided into four bedrooms with two students per bedroom.
+The dorms are suites, divided into four bedrooms with three students per bedroom.
 The living room and bathrooms are community rooms shared by all the students in the suite.